Can pets really improve our mental health?

 Pets Can Reduce Anxiety

 Having a pet as a companion can help ease anxiety, reduce depression, and help those with mental disorders to cope appropriately.
 The feeling of petting an animal can relieve stress or manage strong emotions.
+Which is why some people now register their pets as an emotional support animal.
 In studies done by HABRI surrounding Post-Traumatic Stress Disorder, veterans who have service dogs saw significant reductions in PTSD symptoms, lower depression, better quality of life, and higher social functioning.

 Pets Help Keep Your Routine